TuncYilmaz/song-authorship-attribution/README.md

 # Song-Authorship-Attribution
-Thesis work on Song Authorship Attribution by analyzing linguistic features in song lyrics
+Thesis work on Song Authorship Attribution by analyzing linguistic features in song lyrics.

+Aims to collect a comprehensive lyrics dataset and a corresponding song metadata, preprocess the data on character, sub-word and phoneme level, run several CNN models and capture similar distribution over the input data.

 Please follow the enumeration of file names to have an hierarchical and chronological path in the project construction.